'Hero' Richard Woodcock sacrificed life to save boy in Milton Keynes

 Kelvin Odichukumma Igweani, 24, died at the flat after police fired four shots.

-The inquest in Milton Keynes heard how officers from Thames Valley Police were called to reports of an ongoing disturbance at the property at about 09:40 BST.
+The inquest in Milton Keynes heard how officers from Thames Valley Police were called to reports of an ongoing disturbance at about 09:40 BST.

-Mr Woodcock had gone to the next door flat to help the boy, who was thought to be in danger, the hearing was told.

-The council highways officer had reacted after a "altercation" which had sent a screaming woman rushing to his home who was "fearful of her life and was obviously in an agitated state".
+Mr Woodcock, a council highways officer, had reacted after the "altercation" led to a screaming woman arriving at his front door "fearful of her life and... obviously in an agitated state".

+The court heard that Mr Woodcock's wife was on a 999 call to the police when her husband decided to see if he could help the child who was in the flat, who was thought to be in danger.

-He was dragged inside the neighbouring home and seriously assaulted "to the point where he was hit with a 4kg dumb-bell", Mr Osborne said.
+Mr Woodcock was dragged inside and seriously assaulted "to the point where he was hit with a 4kg dumb-bell", Mr Osborne said.

+A post-mortem examination found that he had traumatic head injuries, consistent with repeated blows.

+It was thought that a large kettle-bell was used as weapon, the court heard.

+Mr Igweani then barricaded himself in the main bedroom with the child, before armed response officers fired four shots, police said.
+He died at the scene.

+As the conclusion of the inquest into Mr Woodcock's death, Mr Osborne added that the little boy, who suffered life-threatening injuries and needed surgery, was saved by Mr Woodcock's "heroic conduct".

-The coroner added that Mr Woodcock's death had had a "devastating" effect on his family, who will be "haunted" by what happened, and that a life had been "needlessly" taken.
+The coroner said the killing had had a "devastating" effect on Mr Woodcock's family, who were "haunted" by what happened, and that a life had been "needlessly" taken.

+He told the court that Mr Woodcock would be "remembered for his heroism and his bravery - but I think he will be remembered for more than his death".

+Mr Osborne said he hoped that at some point the family, who did not want to speak after the inquest, would be able to think of their loved one and recall "happier times".

 Find BBC News: East of England on Facebook, Instagram and Twitter.
 If you have a story suggestion email eastofenglandnews@bbc.co.uk